Have you noticed something changing about concealed carry guns? They seem to be getting bigger…and holding more rounds.

-One of the brands taking note of this shift in the market is Springfield with their new Hellcat that holds 11 round and can be had optics ready right from the factory.
+One of the brands taking note of this shift in the market is Springfield with the Hellcat that holds 11 rounds and can be had optics ready right from the factory.

 Table of Contents

 Springfield Armory Hellcat Specs

 First, let’s talk capacity.
 That’s the big theme behind these guns, right?
 So it bears mentioning.

 Springfield ships the gun with two magazines, aiming to beat Sig by cranking it up to 11 rounds of 9mm.

 The second magazine is the slightly extended 13 rounder.